doyousketch2/Minetest-ping-sort/README.md

 # Minetest-ping-sort

-The ping in-game is from the announce server.
+The ping-meter in-game is from the announce server.
 Doesn't reflect your speed, unless you live nearby it.

 Spend a minute to find the server nearest you, *for the fastest gaming response.*

 > sudo apt-get install fping